-In 2019 and 2018, the Group and the Parent Company have assessed that no impairment loss is necessary to be recognized for the equity investments.
+In 2019, the Group and Parent Company have assessed that no impairment loss is necessary to be recognized for the equity investments.

-13.3 Intangible Assets
+13.3 Intangible Asset

 Intangible Assets represent the unamortized cost of the leasing system of the Parent Company that was used starting 2015.
-Amortization expense on intangible assets amounted to P13.8 in 2019 and P13.9 in both 2018 and 2017, respectively, and is included as part of Occupancy and Equipment-related Expenses account in the statements of income.
+Amortization expense on intangible asset amounted to P1.0 in 2020, P13.8 in 2019 and P13.9 in 2018, respectively, and is included as part of Occupancy and Equipment-related Expenses account in the statements of income.